more enjoyable. Not interested in history? Don't worry, you can jump past to find out

 One of the most touching work in this section of the Accademia is the “Massacre of the Innocents” by Jacopo di Cione.
 It expressively captures the horror of this event through terrified expressions of the mothers who try to protect their children.
 Other work that stands out is the notably more peaceful and gentle “Madonna of Humility” by Don Silvestro Gherarducci.

-Tips on Visiting Accademia Gallery
+Tips on Visiting Galleria Accademia

-Accademia Gallery is, along with Uffizi
+The Accademia Gallery Florence boasts, along with the Uffizi Gallery

 , one of the two most popular Florence tourist attractions.
 If you want your visit to go smoothly, it’s best you keep a few things in mind: